petro-kushchak/homebridge-homepod-radio/README.md

   pyatv.exceptions.HttpError: RTSP/1.0 method SETUP failed with code 500: Internal Server Error
 ```

-Typically this error dissapears after HomePod restart.
+Typically this error disappears after HomePod restart.

 ### 3. Streaming to stereo pair
 Looks like this is not supported at the moment by pyatv

 ### 4. Speaker accessory controls
 With iOS 15 Homekit does not support `volume control` and `start/stop` for speaker accessory (at least for speakers exposed by Homebridge).
-So I'd suggest to enable switch accessory for each radio
+So I'd suggest to enable switch accessory for each radio.

 ## TODO list
-1. Switch accessory for the audio file playback (with loop support)
+F1.
+Switch accessory for audio file playback (with loop support)
-2. Play audio file on the HomePod with provided url
+2. Play audio file on HomePod with provided url
-3. Radio streaming to the multiple HomePods
+3. Radio streaming to multiple HomePods